abdalrahman-alhmouz/201-reading-note/class-08.md

-# Key Concepts in Positioning El ements
+# Key Concepts in Positioning Elements

 ***Building Blocks***
 > CSS treats each HTML element as if it is in its own box.
 This box will either be a block-level box or an inline box.